I sat outside of his recently slammed door, head held in shame, sobbing, “I’m sorry. I’m so sorry.”

 So we pray and journal and read God’s Word.
 We seek wisdom from Christian mothers who have gone before us.
 We ask trusted friends to pray and keep us accountable, and then we rest.

-And, sweet friend, we raise each other up to God.
+And, sweet friend, we raise each other up in prayer and love.
 Because that’s what the Body does.

 Go love well, sweet friend.